DECLINE OF THE SELJUQS?

 Ruins of a Ghurid Madrasa (1165 AD) at Shah-i Mashhad in Afghanistan.

 Further east, there was a confrontation with the Ghurids - named from their centre at Ghur in Afghanistan.
-The mountainous and inaccessible region (until quite recently a pagan island in the Islamic ocean) had been from time to time under Ghaznavid control, but Sanjar had conquered it in 1117.
+The mountainous and inaccessible region (until quite recently a partly pagan partly Buddhist island in the Islamic ocean, and an Iranian(Tajik) enclave surrounded by Turks) had been from time to time under Ghaznavid control, but Sanjar had conquered it in 1117.
 But around 1135, the long-reigning Seljuq vassals were ousted by a local chief, whose family founded the dynasty known as the Ghurids.
 They proved troublesome to both Seljuqs and Ghaznavids.
 Sanjar curbed their power for a time, but by 1186 they had overwhelmed the Ghaznavid empire in India, which they held until taken over by the resurgent Khwarazm empire.

 In 1153, Sanjar suffered his second ever defeat.
 This, almost unbelievably, was at the hands of his own unruly Türkmen, the intractable tribes of still nomadic Oghuz.
 Enraged by the increasing rapacity of Sanjar's tax-collectors (his wars had been expensive), they rebelled.
 They defeated Sanjar in battle twice, and overran Khorasan, so prosperous and stable for so long, doing untold damage to its infrastructure and resources.
 Corpses were piled high in the streets, people were dragged out of mosques, and the great library at Nishapur was burned.
 They imprisoned the humiliated Sanjar and his queen for over three years.
 He did eventually escape, but died soon afterwards, at Merv in 1157.
 The wreckage of Khorasan was fought over for the next half-century.
 Eventually it was absorbed into the Khwarazmian empire.